Giganoid

 Giganoid includes the six drop-down capsules of Arkanoid: Break, Catch, Expand, Laser, Paddle and Slow.
 However, Disruption is only x2, not x3.
 Players have less time to release the ball in Giganoid than they do in Arkanoid.
 In addition, there are no floating aliens.

 Otherwise, Giganoid gameplay and features are practically identical to Arkanoid.
-Giganoid audiovisuals are not as good as Arkanoid, but Giganoid basically gave 1988 block-breakers fans 50 more rounds of Arkanoid-like action, so they did not have much to complain about.
+Giganoid audiovisuals are not as good as Arkanoid, but Giganoid basically gave 1988 block-breaker fans 50 more rounds of Arkanoid-like action, so they did not have much to complain about.

-Giganoid is mouse-controlled, displays in 16-color 320x200.
+Giganoid is mouse-controlled and displays in 32-color 320x200.

 Indexes: